Code-Institute-Submissions/outerzone/README.md

 * SECRET_KEY and DEBUG variables

 # To Do
+* How do I delete the artists model from products?
 * Change btn hover background-color to wine/turquoise?
 * Testing - Lighthouse (in GoogleDev inspect section) analyses site.
 Can screenshot it
 * Testing - Stripe has dummy credit card details that show different errors
 * Checkout - Do I need extra css file for checkout?
 * Checkout - amend styling of country input
 * Messages - add messages
-* Artist - Get records to show on page
-* Events - add events section and model
+* Events - add events html
 * Change photos for smaller screens
 * Fonts - vh for headings
+* Home - turn arrows into buttons

 # Done
 * Get MEDIA_URL to work on html (nav logo and product images)